createlabz/createlabz-public/arduino-upgradedStarterKit/PotentioControlledLEDs/README.md

-# Potentiometer controlled LEDS with buzzer
+# Potentiometer controlled LEDS
-> An arduino project which makes use of an LED to indicate potentiometer value level with buzzer attached.
+> An arduino project which makes use of an LED to indicate potentiometer value level with an additional feature, the buzzer to indicate if the value is at maximum.

 ## Table of contents
 * [General information](#general-information)